-Periodic “prescribed fires” (also known as controlled burns) are the only means land managers have to meet the needs of many plants and animals while also reducing the threat of property damage from wildfires.
-Prescribed fire is the use of carefully planned fire purposefully set under stringent conditions to control the fire’s effects.
+Periodic “prescribed fires” are the only means land managers have to meet the needs of many plants and animals while also reducing the threat of property damage from wildfires.
+Prescribed fire is the use of carefully planned fire purposefully set under stringent conditions to manage the fire’s effects.

 The St. Johns River Water Management District uses prescribed fire to reduce the possibility of dangerous wildfire while enhancing land’s environmental quality.
 Prescribed fire’s benefits include restoring and maintaining natural communities, reducing chances of destructive wildfires, perpetuating fire-adapted plants and animals, cycling nutrients, controlling tree diseases and opening scenic vistas.